programming-paradox/programming-paradox/README.md

 These Are Some Of The Things You Might Be Interested In:

 - 🔭 I’m currently working on ...
-Nothing
+Ecommerce Project (Amazon)
 - 🌱 I’m currently learning ...
-Lot's of thing (JavaScript, c++)
+Lot's of thing (JavaScript, C++, Python)
 - 👯 I’m looking to collaborate on ...
 Anything I Can Understand
 - 🤔 I’m looking for help with ...
 Movie Recommendation
 - 💬 Ask me about ...
 MySelf